 - Water-filled beds may be out of fashion, but some still choose to have this mattress type purely for personal preference.
 As we say, everyone is unique when it comes to the perfect mattress......

-A major influence on your eventual spend will be the size of mattress you purchase, so it is worth considering what you really need.
-Start with size of your existing bed base (if you have one) and bedroom size as these will affect your options; bear in mind we are unique in Hong Kong in that we tend to have smaller bedrooms than other counties but still want as large a mattress as possible!
+A major influence on your eventual spend will be the size of mattress you purchase, so it is worth considering what you want (and can fit into your bedroom).
+Start with the size of your existing bed base (if you have one) and bedroom size as these will affect your options; bear in mind we are unique in Hong Kong in that we tend to have smaller bedrooms than other counties but still want as large a mattress as possible!
 For this reason, local manufacturers often offer a choice of lengths - from shorter to longer - to give you more choice.

 If you sleep with a partner (or pet!) or your bedroom is large enough, then a Queen or King size may be more comfortable and offer better sleeping options.
 If you’re sharing your mattress with your partner but your bedroom is too small to fit a Queen, we recommend a Full which is perfectly comfortable for two.